Illuminating the Bragg intersections as roots of Dirac nodal lines and high-order van Hove singularities: Introduction

-The above is the well established description of the diffraction effect on the band structure.
-In this paper, we address what happens where two or more Bragg planes intersect, which is a problem that to our knowledge have eluded in-depth consideration up to the present.
-By definition, at such intersections three or more diffracted branches are degenerate and, with weak periodic perturbations, crossing and anticrossing band reconstruction should occur there.
+By definition, at intersections of the Bragg planes three or more diffracted branches are degenerate and, with weak periodic perturbations, crossing and anticrossing band reconstructions occur there.
 The interactions between more than two diffracted waves should be far more diverse than on the Bragg planes due to the increased degrees of freedom of relative geometry of the branches and inter-branch matrix elements.
 Thus the intersections of the Bragg planes are expected to induce various kinds of linearly extended crossing or anticrossing band critical points in the Brillouin zone.
 Notably, general properties that are only determined by the crystal geometry should be found in the limit of weak diffractions.
+The colalescence of plane wave branches at the hexagonal K edges has been considered~\cite{Harrison_zinc_PR1962,Bennett_Falicov_zinc_PR1964} in relation to anomalous quantum oscillations observed experimentally~\cite{Dhillon_Shoenberg_zinc_deHaas}.
+The present theory constitutes a basis for generalization of this work.

-Motivated by the above expectations, in this paper we explore the electronic theory at the intersections of the Bragg planes.
-For cubic crystals, we derive the positions of the intersection lines, many of which are found to run along low-symmetry paths away from standard ${\bf k}$-point paths for the band structure calculations.
-Some typical interactions at the intersections are demonstrated.
-In particular, we indeed find an example where the Bragg intersections may be the origin of linearly extended saddle van Hove singularity~\cite{vHS} and peaked electronic density of states: cubic H$_{3}$S~\cite{Eremets}, known as 200~K superconductor.
+Motivated by the above expectations, in this paper we explore the electronic theory at the intersections of the Bragg planes, that applies to any periodic crystals.
+As an illustrative example, we derive the positions of the intersection lines for the cubic systems, many of which are found to run along low-symmetry paths away from standard ${\bf k}$-point paths for the band structure calculations.
+We show that the Bragg intersections can host the Dirac nodal lines~\cite{Mullen_DNL_PRL2015,Kim_DNL_PRL2015,Fang_DNL_PRB2015}, as well as linearly extended band extrema in their vicinities.
+In particular, we indeed find an example where the Bragg intersections may be the origin of linearly extended saddle critical points and enhanced van Hove singularity in the density of states~\cite{vHS}: cubic H$_{3}$S~\cite{Eremets}, known as 200~K superconductor.
 The present theoretical considerations encourage studies on electronic states under weak periodic potentials with a renewed interest, as well as an overhaul of band structure analysis methods, both of which will be useful for theoretical materials design.